-Whereas the Commission believes that relatively modest financial inducements will cause a substantial number of investment decisions in favour of coalfired electricity generating capacity to be brought forward so that it will be available by the early 1980s;
+Whereas the Commission believes that relatively modest financial inducements in the form of grants will cause a substantial number of investment decisions in favour of coal-fired electricity generating capacity to be brought forward so that it will be available by the early 1980s.
+The promotion of coal-burn is be provided for through investment grants to electricity generating insallations.
+Furthermore, the provision of investment loans by the European and Steel Community and the European Investment Bank with interest retites provided from the general Community budget is to be examine.

-Whereas such coal-fired generating capacity should be operated to the maximum practical extent using both Community and third country coal to reduce oil consumption for electricity generation;
+Whereas such coal-fired electricity-generating accepts should be specified to the maximum practical extent using both Community and third country coal to reduce oil consumption for electricity generation;